 A fair price for sustainably collected wild fruit is a win-win situation for all; the local people benefit, the bibhitaki trees are preserved, and we at Pukka can offer you the finest quality ingredients in our Triphala supplement.

 And let’s not forget the Great Pied Hornbill.
 This is a bird that spends its life collecting fruit and distributing seeds around the forest through its droppings.
 As such it is a central thread in the web of life within the forest ecosystem.

 Keep the wild in you

 Thank you for being part of this positive change, helping to protect wild plants and the animals and communities that rely on them by choosing to enjoy teas and supplements blended with incredible FairWild herbs.

-You can also explore ongoing issues through the official FairWild website and online toolkit and stay connected to where the ingredients in products you buy come from.
+You can also explore ongoing issues through the official FairWild website and and stay connected to where the ingredients in products you buy come from.
 If you’re not sure, ask your supermarket, local shop or favourite brand.